spidermeup/IndoorPos_Recycling/README.md

-I think the report was too short!
+I think the report was too short.

 for a start have a section in the beginning saying what the technical difficulties of the the problem are.
 For example, you can describe why normal GPS signal wouldnt work, and why just triangulating with wifi signals also doesnt work because the signal does not predictably drop its quality with increased distance.
 Then you can talk about fingerprinting and explain that it solves the problem of the wifi signal because it effectively creates a mental map of how the signals change in space.
 On this note, there are many aspects of fingerprinting never mentioned.
 Collecting the fingerprints from every location (the offline phase) and how it works when a user wants to find out where they are (online phase)